k2controls/piRover01/sp1t/w02/index.md

     - **Scrum videos** - midpoint and final.
       - Add video files to W02 zip or provide links.
     - **Activity: Build Validation - Part 1**
-- For next week (Tuesday on your own)
+- For next week
-  - **Activity: Build Validation - Part 2**
   - Review today's video and practice connecting remotely to your Pi Desktop.
+Can you set the Wi-Fi access so that you are connected to the Internet?